Explore Our

 “The art is important; let's put it in an important building.”

 Long before the Lucas Museum of Narrative Art broke ground in March 2018, architect Ma Yansong envisioned an urban oasis of tree canopies and clouds when designing the building's sculptural form.
-The building's flowing outer surface is made of 1,300 unique fiberglass-reinforced polymer (FRP) panels, each custom shaped and precisely placed.
-Those striking outer curves have led many observers to see something otherworldly taking shape in South Los Angeles, as if a spaceship was being built from the ground up in Exposition Park.
+The building's flowing outer surface is comprised of 1,300 unique fiberglass-reinforced polymer panels, each custom shaped and precisely placed.
+Some observers have remarked that something otherworldly is taking shape in South Los Angeles, as if a spaceship was being built from the ground up in Exposition Park.

-This architectural marvel represents the culmination of a 15-year collaboration between architect and founders.
+This architectural marvel represents the culmination of a 15-year collaboration between the architect and the museum’s founders.

 The Lobby